Jill Biden offers insight into her marriage with President Biden

 First lady Dr. Jill Biden offered a window into her marriage with President Joe Biden, telling CNN in an interview that she maintains a "good balance" in the types of insight and advice she offers her husband.

-"Certainly I tell him stories, and I have things that I've seen and things that people want and where their challenges are," she said during an interview in Nairobi, Kenya, which airs as a part of "CNN Primetime: Jill Biden Abroad," which airs at 9 p.m.
-ET on Thursday .
+"Certainly I tell him stories, and I have things that I've seen and things that people want and where their challenges are," she said during an interview in Nairobi, Kenya, which will air as part of a forthcoming special event, "CNN Primetime: Jill Biden Abroad."
 "So, it's not that I'm like weighing in.
 It's like, let me tell you what I saw or what I heard, or what people are saying to me."

 "It's in that context because I'm out every day.
 I'm in the classroom.
 I'm out, you know, somewhere in the United States," she added.
 "I think it's a good balance really."